QuiltMC/rfcs/structure/0007-community-team.md

 ## Process: Removing Team Members

-Eligible voters are decided in allignment with
+Eligible voters are decided in alignment with
 [RFC 6: Governmental Structure](/structure/0006-governance.md#removal-of-staff) (anyone above or below), but a counterargument is not required or expected before voting or removal of staff permissions.
 Instead the call to action, discussion, and voting can occur in a private channel/dm visible to eligible voters, and if it succeeds the removed